 To meet domestic water quality standards, in 1977, Avondale drilled three new wells and installed 7,700 feet of new asbestos-cement pipe.
 The new pumping system pumped water out of the Rathdrum Prairie aquifer and had a capacity of 5,200 gallons per minute.
 The Hayden Lake pumping plant was only used to fill Avondale Lake after this.
 Three new wells have since been added and we now have two storage tanks with a capacity of 700,000 gallons.
 Our pumping capacity is now a little over 12 million gallons per day.

 In 1996, we took some coliform hits because of the City of Hayden's sewer projects.
 Because of these hits, we were forced by the Idaho Department of Environmental Quality (IDEQ) to inject chlorine into our system.
-This adds more cost to our daily pumping and also makes it more difficult to regulate the water.
-We keep the free chlorine residual at about .35 to .50 parts per million.
-This means for every one million gallons of water, we have 1/3 to 1/2 gallon of free chlorine in the water.
-We realize that some people are more sensitive to chlorine than others and we are doing our very best to keep everybody happy.
+This added more cost to our daily pumping and also made it more difficult to regulate the water.
+We kept the free chlorine residual at about .35 to .50 parts per million.
+This means for every one million gallons of water, we had 1/3 to 1/2 gallon of free chlorine in the water.
+We realized that some people were more sensitive to chlorine than others and we did our very best to keep everybody happy.
 In 2002, we upgraded our chlorination equipment to on-site chlorination by Miox.
 We made our own Chlorine on-site with water, salt and electricity.
-Because our new system used mixed oxidants, there was no noticable difference in the taste and odor of the chlorine in the water.
+Because our new system used mixed oxidants, there was no noticeable difference in the taste and odor of the chlorine in the water.
 By 2004, we applied to Idaho Department of Enviornmental Quality, to discontinue the use of chlorine in our system.
 This was granted, so we no longer use the miox, however, we have the system in place to use if it becomes necessary.

 With a strong housing market our district quickly grew to around 2,500 connections by 2008.
 Most larger properties within our boundaries were sub-divided and went from alfalfa fields to housing complexes.
 The market slowed after the fall out of 2008 and things slowed dramatically for the next 4 to 5 years.
 We took advantage of the slow market to install an automatic meter reading (AMR) system.
 This allowed us to read meters much quicker and in all types of weather such as the winter.
 Reading meters on a year around basis helps us determine peak usage times better and also alert customers to leaks faster.